security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

       - PGSQL_DBNAME=faraday

 ```
-PGSQL_PASSWD can be configured with docker secrets (default in docker-compose.yml) or plain text.
+When Faraday runs as a service PGSQL_PASSWD can be configured with docker secrets (default in docker-compose.yml).
 The simplest way to create a secret is reading from standard input (you should take care of bash history).

 ```
     $ printf mypgsqlpassword | docker secret create pgsql_passwd -